5quark/MiniAOD_photons_to_ML/README.md

 # MiniAOD_photons_to_ML

 This code extracts photon candidates from CMS MiniAOD files and is meant to build datasets to train deep-learning models to separate real photons from fakes.

-The files `CRAB_config.py` and `slim_MiniAODs.py` are needed to slim the MiniAOD files and store locally (already done).
+The files `CRAB_config.py` and `slim_MiniAODs.py` are needed to slim the MiniAOD files and store locally.

-For the further analysis of the data, `MiniAOD_analyser.py` can be used.
+The file "1-weigh.py" loops through the files and creates 2 dimensional weights.
+The file "2-datapreperation.py" loops through the files, apply selection criteria and saves the relevant information for the analysis.

 How to run the code:

 ### 1) Setup CMSSW environment